 Counselling services are available whether or not you decide to report the harassment formally.

 The College Counsellor and the University Counselling Service can provide emotional support if you have been sexually harassed or assaulted.

 The University’s Sexual Assault & Harassment Advisor can provide specialist support for students.

 Senior Members and staff may have access to specialist support via their union, if they are union members.

-You can find more guidance on the Breaking the Silence website
+You can find more guidance on the Changing the Culture website

 If you choose to report sexual harassment, there are different processes depending on your role within the College (student, staff, Senior Member), and the harasser’s role (student, University staff, College staff).